21-Coding/effective-spork/README.md

 # Description
 Money Heist is a 3D project that uses Unity renderer.
+Play as selected custom designed character, choose your weapon inventory and rob a bank!
+Play as lone wolf or with a crew of your own!

 # MVP
 1. User can navigate map.